All Products

 sudo mount -t nfs -o vers=3,nolock,proto=tcp,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport <<Mount target>>:/backupsystem <<Business system directory>>

-• <<Mount target>>: the mount target of the disaster recovery file system.
+• <<Mount target>> -- The mount target of the disaster recovery file system.

-• <<Business system directory>>: the local directory of the business system to which the disaster recovery file system is to be mounted.
+• <<Business system directory>> -- The local directory of the business system to which the disaster recovery file system is mounted.
 Example: /mnt.
-After the disaster recovery file system is mounted, the data (including directories and files) in this directory is the incremental data migrated by the scheduled task run last time.
+The data in this directory reflects the state of the last scheduled synchronization.

 SMB file system